himanshukj17122000/Fetch-App/README.md

 - Hence, we believe that this application would help dog owners to form a close-knit community so that even their dogs can get more friends.

+## Design

+- Welcome Screen, Dog Information Screens (3), Sign Up Screen, Sign In Screen, Reset Password Screen, User Profile Screens (2), Map, Users Table View Controller, User Detailed View Controller, User Chat Screen

+## Features

+- Sign-Up by submitting dog information, your email Id and dog's picture
+- Sign-In feature using your email and password
+- Reset Password feature with the email being sent to your email ID
+- Google and Facebook Sign Ins
+- Auto-Sign In
+- Location Services
+- Map View Controller showing nearby users
+- Search Bar for looking through Users
+- User Profile information that can be edited
+- Filtering users based on the preferences
+- Chat with other users: send photos and videos
+- Firebase

 - Team Contributions
-  - Himanshu Jain- Firebase Configuration, Chat Feature, Firebase Authentications and getting the user from the database, Basic layout for other view controllers
+  - Himanshu Jain: Firebase Configuration, Chat Feature, Firebase Authentications and getting the user from the database, Basic layout for other view controllers
   - Bilge Tatar- Dog Information View Controllers, Storing User Location, 'Me' View Controller, Filtering Users based on the preferences, Icons used in the App
   - Donald Groh- Map View Controller, Location feature
   - Emma Helmitch- User's Detailed View Controller, Icon of the App, Ideation